scalableminds/webknossos/docs/data_formats.md

 - KNOSSOS file hierarchy

 #### Single-Layer Image File Sequence
-When uploading multiple image files, these files are sorted numerically and each is interpreted as one section within a 3D dataset.
+When uploading multiple image files, these files are sorted numerically, and each one is interpreted as one section within a 3D dataset.
 Alternatively, the same files can also be uploaded bundled in a single folder (or zip archive).

-As an example, the following file structure would create a dataset with one layer which has a z-depth of 3.
+As an example, the following file structure would create a dataset with one layer which has a z-depth of 3:

 ```
 dataset_name/